nostriphant/.github/README.md

 ---

-the issues in this repo are used to collect ideas for news initiatives.
+the issues in this repo are used to collect ideas for new initiatives.

 ---